flawnson/flawnson.github.io/docs/_drafts/2021-12-09-bootleg-letterboxd.md

 Harwin "Breakbones" Strong is quickly becoming one of my favorite characters.
 I also love the brotherly dynamic between him and Larys.
 This is the second time we see a Joffrey killed at a wedding in the GOT universe.

+## Ep.
+6
+Lynel is such a good guy, it kinda sucks that he's being dragged into this mess despite trying his best.
+It kind of reminds me of Viserys himself.
+Rhaenyra is actually making strides in her political gaming, the offer of marriage between her son and Alicent's daughter was a great plus an egg to boot!
+Well played.
+Viserys is losing power fast, it's ridiculous that he just lets everyone around him scheme.
+"He must close one eye first"...
+Halaena do foreshadowing though.
+Interesting that Criston isn't wearing his cloak anymore...
+High key Criston is a simp.
+Daemon faced with the same question that Viserys was, and he makes the right one.
+It's so interesting to me that the dragons are obedient enough as to kill their own master.
+The last thing Harwin says to Rhaenyra is that when they next meet, he will be "a stranger".
+He dies immediately after.
+Could the stranger be one of the gods in the faith of the 7, he who represents death?
+Did Larys literally have his brother and dad killed?
+This guy needs to be put down.

+## Ep.
+7
+I hate funerals :(
+DID HE JUST CALL HER AEMMA LMAOO
+It's crazy to me that Corlys thinks Rhaenys should be queen more than she does.
+It makes me sad that they can't agree on this.
+It also says a lot how Corlys wanted Rhaenys on the throne not necessarily because he believes that it was her right, but because it would have put his bloodline on the throne.
+I gotta say, Aemon totally earned Vhagar.
+Kids are such a nasty business.
+Viserys cannot help but sound like a goddamn child when dealing with the situation...
+Alicent still picks at her hands.
+We play an ugly game is such an underrated line.
+Let's be real here Otta would trade a dragon for any one of his grandsons in a heartbeat.
+Rhaenyra and Laenor continue to be a surprisingly fantastic couple.
+Happy for Laenor but I feel so bad for the Valaryons.

 <p id="modTime"></p>